Liouville Quantum Gravity on the unit disk: Conjectures related to planar quadrangulations with boundary

-where $(z_i,\alpha_i)_i,(s_j,\beta_j)_j$ are as in conjecture \ref{conjecturecartes}.
-Finally, let us mention that one could also state similar conjectures with three distinct marked points on the boundary (instead of one interior marked point and one marked point on the boundary) or/and by conditioning on the measures to have fixed volume (instead of the Boltzmann weight setting of conjecture \ref{conjecturecartes}).
-For instance, within the framework of three marked points on the boundary $(s_j)_{1 \leq j \leq 3}$ each with weight $\gamma$ and $\mu_\partial=0$, one recovers the following very simple formula for the interior volume measure conditioned to have volume $1$ (with the notations of section \ref{joint}) that is the conjectured scaling limit of the corresponding volume measure of planar maps conditioned to have volume 1
+One could also state similar conjectures with three distinct marked points on the boundary (instead of one interior marked point and one marked point on the boundary) or/and by conditioning on the measures to have fixed volume (instead of the Boltzmann weight setting of conjecture \ref{conjecturecartes}).
+One could also state similar conjectures where the quadrangulation is chosen according to the partition function of a model of statistical physics (at critical temperature): in that case, the value of $\gamma$ in conjecture \ref{conjecturecartes} will depend on the model and can be read on the asymptotics of the partition function of the quadrangulation (in a way similar to the way we derived the relation $\gamma=\sqrt{\frac{8}{3}}$ for uniform quadrangulations).

+Finally, let us mention that variants of the measures defined by \eqref{explicit} (where you fix three points on the boundary and condition on the volume of the bulk measure or the boundary) should be related (in a similar way as the sphere case) to the unit area quantum disk and the unit boundary length quantum disk which appear in \cite{DMS}.